niplav/site/considerations_on_cryonics.md

 #### Negative Scenarios

-However, I can think of 3 very specific (and thereby highly unlikely) scenarios where people could be reuscitated into a (for them) net-negative world.
+However, I can think of 3 very specific (and thereby highly unlikely) scenarios where people could be resuscitated into a (for them) net-negative world.

 <!--See also: